Master Molecular Life Sciences Full-time

 Are you a recent graduate in the life sciences field?
-Do you want to master up your science skills?
-To become a more independent and versatile professional?
-This master of science in molecular life sciences offers just that.
-The perfect balance between workplace learning and applied research.
+Do you want to master up your science and professional skills?
+To independently plan and control projects?
+Do you want to apply your skills directly in the professional field by a long internship?
+This master of science in molecular life sciences

 Why study Molecular Life Sciences at HAN?